Frequently Asked Questions

 We are not a “band-aid” to be applied for a few months so that our students can go out and fall back into the same behaviors.
 Because we are teaching people how to apply a new way of life through mindfulness, therapy, learning life skills, and realizing one’s life vision, our usual length of stay is six to nine months, although sometimes students choose to stay longer.

 Keep in mind that within the first few weeks, most of our students are exploring school and job opportunities and spending time independently.
 And by the end of the program, most of our students are living independently, with jobs, transportation, and “significant others”—so the final months of the program look a lot like “real life” and don’t feel like treatment.
+Independent living for young adults is our overall goal.
 We focus a lot of energy on Red Mountain feeling more like real life than a program, and we’re not going to keep you in treatment longer than you need to be here.

 Do I have to meditate?

 Yes.
 Mindfulness is one of the core principles of our program, and meditation is a practice that reinforces mindfulness.
 For that reason, we have a group meditation every day during the week.
 But if you’ve never meditated before, don’t worry!
 We will teach you how to meditate, ease you into a daily practice, and provide lots of support and instruction along the way.
 Before you know it, you will not only be meditating but you’ll also enjoy it!

 Will you try to make me Buddhist or change how I feel spiritually?

 No!
 We encourage students to attend church, temple, or any religious services that suit them.
 Many of our students attend such services each week.
 Maureen and Josh are both sanctioned teachers in Buddhist meditation traditions.
 For that reason, we strongly believe that mindfulness—which derives from the Buddhist tradition—can benefit anyone, regardless of their religious beliefs or background.